Towards Robust Neural Networks via Orthogonal Diversity: Supplementary empirical analysis

-In this subsection, a series of experiments are conducted to investigate the properties of the individual networks in DIO with respect to each head in both the training and inference phases.
-Fig.\ref{fig:loss-curves} shows the loss curves of DIO during the training phase on CIFAR10, including the cross entropy loss $\mathcal{L}_{ce}$ w.r.t. each head (Fig.\ref{fig:ce-loss}), the orthogonality constraint $\mathcal{L}_{o}$ (Fig.\ref{fig:ortho-loss}) and the distance constraint $\mathcal{L}_{d}$ (Fig.\ref{fig:dist-loss}). \fk{Besides, in the test phase, the ROC curves and AUC values of each individual network on the test set of CIFAR10 are plotted in Fig.\ref{fig:roc-curves}. }
+In this subsection, a series of experiments are conducted to investigate the properties of the individual networks in DIO {\it w.r.t.} each head in both the training and inference phases.
+Fig.\ref{fig:loss-curves} shows the loss curves of DIO during the training phase on CIFAR10, including the cross entropy loss $\mathcal{L}_{ce}$ {\it w.r.t.} each head (Fig.\ref{fig:ce-loss}), the orthogonality constraint $\mathcal{L}_{o}$ (Fig.\ref{fig:ortho-loss}) and the distance constraint $\mathcal{L}_{d}$ (Fig.\ref{fig:dist-loss}).
+Besides, in the test phase, the ROC curves and AUC values of each individual network on the test set of CIFAR10 are plotted in Fig.\ref{fig:roc-curves}.

 In Fig.\ref{fig:ce-loss}, at the beginning of the training phase, there exists a discrepancy among the cross entropy loss curves of different heads.
 As the training develops, the multiple cross entropy loss curves gradually converge to nearly the same one.
-In Fig.\ref{fig:ortho-loss} and Fig.\ref{fig:dist-loss}, the orthogonality constraint $\mathcal{L}_o$ and distance constraint $\mathcal{L}_d$ both can reduce to very small values, indicating that the training of such a multi-head structure with such three losses can successfully converge. \fk{In Fig.\ref{fig:roc-curves}, to draw the ROC curve of each individual network $h^i(g(\cdot))$ on the 10-classification test set, 10 groups of FPR and TPR values are first determined on each class of the test data via the one-vs-rest strategy.
-Then the ROC curve is obtained by averaging these 10 groups of FPR and TPR values.} It is obvious that each individual network in DIO manifests nearly the same ROC curves and very close AUC values.
+In Fig.\ref{fig:ortho-loss} and Fig.\ref{fig:dist-loss}, the orthogonality constraint $\mathcal{L}_o$ and distance constraint $\mathcal{L}_d$ both can reduce to very small values, indicating that the training of such a multi-head structure with such 3 losses can successfully converge.
+In Fig.\ref{fig:roc-curves}, to draw the ROC curve of each individual network $h^i(g(\cdot))$ on the 10-classification test set, 10 groups of FPR and TPR values are first determined on each class of the test data via the one-vs-rest strategy.
+Then the ROC curve is obtained by averaging these 10 groups of FPR and TPR values.
+It is obvious that each individual network in DIO manifests nearly the same ROC curve and very close AUC value.
 The fact that the loss curves in training and the ROC curves in inference further support that the individual networks in DIO show quite approximative generalization performance.

 Combining the generalization performance and the robustness performance together, we have the following conclusion: \textit{The augmented diversity via orthogonality does not hurt the generalization performance of each individual network, and yet simultaneously benefits each individual network with a substantial improvement on robustness}.